dlu-ch/dlb/doc/ex_context.rst

       explicitly or implicitly with the help of :meth:`find_path_in()`.

       If the :term:`active context` and the :term:`root context` both have :attr:`find_helpers` = ``False``
-      and no paths was explicitly assigned to the dynamic helper *p* in the active contect or one of its outer contexts, a look-up with ``dlb.ex.Context.helper[p]`` performs a search with ``dlb.ex.Context.find_path_in(p)``.
+      and no paths was explicitly assigned to the dynamic helper *p* in the active context or one of its outer contexts, a look-up with ``dlb.ex.Context.helper[p]`` performs a search with ``dlb.ex.Context.find_path_in(p)``.
       (Each such search is performed only once for a given path; the result is stored.)